munificent/game-programming-patterns/book/data-locality.markdown

 <aside name="next">

-The technical term for often using something near the thing you just used is *locality of reference*.
+The technical term for using something near the thing you just used is *locality of reference*.

 </aside>

 They come up with a clever fix.
 Whenever you request a box from the warehouse guy, he'll grab an entire pallet of them.
 He gets the box you want and then some more boxes that are next to it.
-He doesn't know if you want those (and, given his work ethic, clearly doesn't care), he just takes them.
+He doesn't know if you want those (and, given his work ethic, clearly doesn't care); he just takes as many as he can fit on the pallet.

 He loads the whole pallet and brings it to you.
 Disregarding concerns for workplace safety, he drives the forklift right in and drops the pallet in the corner of your office.